Term and holiday dates 2022/23

 - Improved relationships between children and key adults.

-We have close relationships with feeder schools
+We work closely with all feeder schools

 We read stories about starting school

-Reading stories about going to a new school provides a great basis to start talking about moving to somewhere new and the associated feelings that may occur.
-One of our favourites to read with your children is ‘I am too absolutely small for school’ and it was actually introduced to us by Miss Ball at Sherburn Hungate Primary School when she visited the children and read a story.
+Reading stories about going to school provides a great basis to start talking about moving to somewhere new and the associated feelings that may occur.
+One of our favourites to read with your children is ‘I am too absolutely small for school’ and it was actually introduced to us by Miss Snowden at Sherburn Hungate Primary School when she visited the children and read a story.

 We always focus on change as a positive